 Most of Chiang Mai’s temples are gold and meant to be admired in direct sunlight but not Wat Chedi Luang!
 This ancient temple is best viewed at night when lanterns and candles breathe magic into the atmosphere, so head here around dinnertime!

 Wat Chedi Luang isn’t as majestic as Wat Phra Singh but it has an atmosphere that isn’t easily beaten!
 It’s a partially ruined, tall and imposing structure that is a testament to Chiang Mai’s long and glorious past.
 It was built in the 14th and 15th centuries with a pagoda rising 80 meters high!
 Over time, the height diminished to 60 meters but Wat Chedi Luang remains one of the most impressive Chiang Mai landmarks!

-Now that you’ve made some epic memories touring Chiang Mai and have gotten to know more about the city, it’s time to start finding the perfect mementos of your vacation in Chiang Mai!
-You’ll find a mind-blowing variety of goods on offer at the Night Bazaar and the vibrant ambiance is so infectious that it’s worth a visit even if you’re not buying!
+Now that you’ve made some epic memories touring the Old Town and have gotten to know more about the city, it’s time to start finding the perfect mementoes for your 3-day stay in Chiang Mai!
+You’ll find a mind-blowing variety of goods on offer at the Night Bazaar and the vibrant ambience is so infectious that it’s worth a visit even if you’re not buying!

-Night Bazaar has many different goods on sale, from knock-offs to antiques, but it’s the ideal place to purchase traditional Thai crafts.
-Soft Thai silks and carved wooden items are the most popular souvenirs but don’t overlook the bamboo rice boxes, silver jewelry, and handmade soaps and candles!
+Night Bazaar has many different goods on sale, from knock-offs to antiques, but it’s the ideal place to visit in Chiang Mai to purchase traditional Thai crafts.
+Soft Thai silks and carved wooden items are the most popular souvenirs but don’t overlook the bamboo rice boxes, silver jewellery, and handmade soaps and candles

 Right in the middle of Old City, you’ll find this excellent museum in the old provincial government hall.
 This beautiful Art Deco building is certainly a great place to start the second day.